 Ideally, when to wean is a decision that you and your baby make together.
 Realistically, as many moms head back to work, this may be hard to do.

-If you have been told to wean because of a medication you are taking or because of an illness, pregnancy, or surgery, make sure you ask me first.
-There's a bunch of bad information out there and lots of unnecessary weaning taking place.
+If you have been told to wean because of a medication you are taking or because of an illness, pregnancy, or surgery, make sure you check this out first.
+There's a bunch of bad information out there about medication and lots of unnecessary weaning taking place.
 And if you are weaning because you've been told that breastmilk has no benefits after a certain time, just keep nursing.
 No formula has come close to breastmilk, despite what they advertise, and there is no cow out there making better milk for your child than you are.

 Kids who are ready to wean are distractible, spend less time during feedings and may be more interested in solid foods.
 If we let the baby lead in weaning, we wait until they decide they want to nurse, without initiating or refusing to nurse.
 That way, the baby can cut back on the amount of feedings.

 If your breasts get uncomfortable, then pump just enough to relieve the pain.
+Staying full tells your body to make less milk.
+Staying too full however can lead to infection.
 Weaning too quickly can lead to mastitis and plugged ducts.
-You can use ice packs, tylenol, ibuprofen, and cabbage leaves, just as we did during the early days of engorgement.
+You can use ice packs, tylenol, and ibuprofen just as we did during the early days of engorgement.
 Never do any breast binding-- that still shows up as as a way to stop milk production in some older references.
 It can lead to all sorts of bad things!

 We should wean the baby to formula if they are under one year of age, and to cow's milk if they are over a year.
 I don't care which formula or which kind of milk.
-They can be weaned right to a cup if they are over 6 months or so.
+They can be weaned right to a cup or a container with a straw if they are over 6 months or so.

 There are a few things for mom to be aware of.
 You may need to cut back on the calories you consume now in order to avoid gaining weight.
-Your breast may be a little, well, saggy for a few months (but, they were going to get that way anyway!) and you may have milk secretion for several months after you are finished weaning.
+You may have milk secretion for several months after you are finished weaning.
 Your period should start coming back, if it hasn't already, and it may be a bit irregular for awhile.